 Being very unique and granting you a lot of storage space, for the likes of your chess/draughts pieces and of course any whisky/wine you may have lying around your home.

 When buying this for the intention of using this as a chess table, please bear in mind the size of this barrel.
 You will likely need a stool to reach the top of the chess board and sit comfortably.

 Height: 88 cm

 What struck us with this chess table is the ability to take this wherever you want.

 You know those old films, of people playing chess in the likes of Central Park New York.
 Always in the cold, with a hat and some finger less gloves.
-It’s pretty cool, and you could totally recreate that with this table.
+It’s pretty cool, and you could recreate that with this table.

 Here in the UK we’ll all agree that the weather is atrocious.
 And it’s likely you won’t be able to use your outdoor chess table all year around (if it’s bound outside).